Fusarium TR4 in banana: a soil and sanitation management overview

 The biofumigation option

 Brassica cover crops (mustard family) produce glucosinolates that break down into isothiocyanates, natural fumigants, when incorporated into soil.
-While primarily studied for temperate systems, trials in tropical banana have shown promise as a pre-plant treatment in TR4-infested blocks.
+While primarily studied for temperate systems, trials in tropical banana have shown promise as a pre-plant practice in TR4-infested blocks.
 This is an emerging practice, not yet standard recommendation.

 4) Where humic acid fits in TR4 management

-SoilBoost EA contributes to TR4 suppression indirectly:
+SoilBoost EA may contribute to TR4 management indirectly:

 - Nutrient efficiency: Better nutrient uptake means healthier plants with stronger immune responses.